mailcow/mailcow-dockerized-docs/docs/u_e-sogo.md

 ## Change Logo
 You can change SOGo's logo by replacing `data/Dockerfiles/sogo/sogo-full.svg`.
-After you replaced said file you need to rebuild the SOGo and NGinx container by executing following command:
+After you replaced said file you need to rebuild the SOGo container by executing following command:
 ```
-docker-compose up -d --no-deps --force-recreate nginx-mailcow sogo-mailcow
+docker-compose up -d --build --force-recreate sogo-mailcow
 ```